 Monitor your day to day finances with ease using a simple monthly Cash Flow Sheet.
 Watch your expenses and stay on top of your money, never miss a payment again. –

-Last week we have set up the simplest budget ever that will kickstart your finances.
-Now let’s build a monthly cash flow sheet to watch the financial tides.
+You have set up the simplest budget ever that will kickstart your finances.
+Now, you create a monthly cash flow sheet.
 No worries, the fancy term means something very simple.
-If I can do this you can, too!
-Let’s become the Sherlock Holmes of our monthly finances with a simple cash flow sheet.
+A simple cash flow sheet let’s you see what’s to come at a glance.

 Why you want a personal cash flow sheet

 It is always the same in my home.
 Big numbers on a bank account statement are making my husband and me excited and feeling like we have a lot of money to plan with.
 Fair warning, a cash flow sheet will spoil this party.
 But for good reasons.
 We may be excited like 5-year-olds but we better not be.
 Because a lot of those big numbers are just about to leave.
 We only tend to forget.

 With my husband’s salary that comes once at the end of each month the bank account looks very nice all of a sudden – and how tempting that is!
 However, there are 30 days of payments and expenses coming!
 I’d love to forget about them.
 But I better take care to not spend money that needs to go somewhere else.

 Only by monitoring my spending I can make sure that there is enough money for one entire month of costs so that we will not end the month using expensive overdraft loans.

 I will walk you through the steps to create a personal cash flow sheet and if you want to go paperless I provide a free spreadsheet you can use below.
 Or, as a subscriber, you’ll find a cash flow worksheet in the Little Money Management Workbook in the resource library for insiders only.